JessikaSolleder/CE--462-Project-2/README.md

 4. The soil-wall interface is vertical
 5. The soil moves on a planar failure surface
 6. The resultant force is angled parallel to the backfill surface
+7. The soil is homogenous (one layer, no backfill)

 Code by @JessikaSolleder with the aid of the following resources: